-- Sexual dysfunction including erectile dysfunction and Peyronie’s disease
+- Male sexual dysfunction including erectile dysfunction and Peyronie’s disease

 Fellowship duration: One year, 1 July to 30 June

-Additionally, the fellow will gain expertise in prosthetic urology, not only in virgin implantations, but in the evaluation and management of complex prosthetic complications.
+Additionally, the fellow will gain expertise in prosthetic urology, including the evaluation and management of both primary implants and complex revision cases.